CLOSE THE HUNGER GAP FOR SAN DIEGO KIDS

 The School Pantry Program

-Approximately 358,000 people across San Diego County face hunger, including over 100,000 children, while more than 38% of all food produced in the United States goes unsold or uneaten every year.
+Nearly 400,000 people across San Diego County face hunger, including over 100,000 children, while more than 31% of all food produced in the United States goes unsold or uneaten every year.

 High grocery prices, coupled with rising rent and utility costs, are stretching many families’ resources to the breaking point.
 Three out of every 10 San Diegans don’t make enough to cover basic living expenses.
 For young students, not knowing where their next meal will come from is especially detrimental.

-Feeding San Diego partners with 60 schools throughout the county to create School Pantries.
+Feeding San Diego partners with over 74 schools throughout the county to create School Pantries.
 These pantries provide reliable access to healthy dry staples and – uniquely – to fresh produce, accessible to families at trusted locations they already visit, their local schools.

 But there’s more work to be done.

-Another 30+ schools (and counting) are on our waiting list.
-Feeding San Diego is committed to pulling these schools off of the wait list during the 2024-2025 school year — and we need your help.
+Another 50+ schools (and counting) are on our waiting list.
+Feeding San Diego is committed to pulling these schools off of the waitlist — and we need your help.

 Two photos of kids holding fresh fruit at Feeding San Diego school pantries